 All About UVAA

-Now, this gorgeous historical building houses six art gallery spaces, a workshop studio, a beautifully stocked gift gallery, a fully equipped commercial kitchen, a full-sized pottery studio, and a new outdoor stage, in addition to staff offices.
+Now, this gorgeous historical building houses six art gallery spaces, a workshop studio, a beautifully stocked gift gallery, a fully equipped kitchen, a full-sized pottery studio, and a new outdoor stage, in addition to staff offices.
 Groups can rent space for meetings, weddings and other special events.
 Contact the staff at the Arts Center for details or go to the Facility Rental page to see a picture and rates.

 Resident artists and festivals provide a multi-cultural opportunity for county residents, school groups and tourists to experience a variety of programs and activities designed to deepen understanding and expression of the arts.
 Volunteer support groups assist in the day-to-day general operation, special programs, policy making and public relations.